audeering/audformat/docs/data-introduction.rst

 to be applicable to many use cases as possible, but simple enough to be understood and parsed easily**.

-:ref:`data-format:audformat` can store the following information:
+:ref:`data-format:Database` can store the following information:

 * Raters (humans, aggregated, machine)
 * Labels (categorical, numeric, etc.)